Support Page Content

 The state budget process includes three cycles: Proposed budget (January), revised budget (May), final budget (July).
 The campus level budget process depends on projected budget allocations and cannot be finalized until the final state budget has been passed.

-The state of California cut funding to the CSU by 7.95%, or $375 million, for 2025-26.
-In addition to this cut, Sacramento State is facing significant inflationary and benefit cost increases.
+On Jan.
+10, the governor proposed to cut funding to the CSU by 7.95%, or $375 million, for fiscal year 2025-26 and announced planned compact funding deferrals.
+In addition to these proposed cuts, Sacramento State is facing significant inflationary and benefit cost increases.

 Though the tuition increase will generate $9.9 million for Sacramento State, only $6.6 million can be used to cover expenses, as the remaining $3.3 million is earmarked for financial aid for students (State University Grants).
 Unfortunately, $6.6 million is not enough to cover rising operational costs, insurance premiums, health benefits, and union-negotiated compensation increases, which have not been funded by the state to the CSU.
 In the 2024-25 fiscal year, the University covered 70%, or $12.3 million, of the union-negotiated compensation increase from our own permanent base funding (general fund).